- Kidney pain is usually felt in your back, under the ribs, to either side of your spine.

 What is kidney pain?

-Kidney pain, or renal pain, is usually felt in your back (under the ribs, to the right or left of the spine).
-It can spread to other areas, like the sides, abdomen or groin.
+Kidney pain is usually felt in your back, under the ribs, to either side of your spine.
+It can spread to other areas, like your:

 What causes kidney pain?